elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 One possible solution to this issue would be to provide a `KV.Bucket.start/0`, that invokes `Agent.start/1`, and use it from the registry, removing the link between registry and buckets.
 However, this would be a bad idea, because buckets would not be linked to any process after this change.
 This means that if someone stops the `kv` application, all buckets would remain alive as they are unreachable.

 We are going to solve this issue by defining a new supervisor that will spawn and supervise all buckets.
 There is one supervisor strategy, called `:simple_one_for_one`, that is the perfect fit for such situations: it allows us to specify a worker template and supervise many children based on this template.
+With this strategy, no workers are started during the supervisor initialization, and a new worker is started each time `start_child/2` is called.

 Let's define our `KV.Bucket.Supervisor` in `lib/kv/bucket/supervisor.ex` as follows: